On The Cost Function Associated With Legendrian Knots: Cost Function

+Hence, $F_0$ and $F_1$ can be stabilized sufficiently within $Q$ to obtain Legendrian isotopic knots and this Legendrian isotopy is supported in $Q$. \end{proof} \begin{remark} When converting a smooth isotopy to a Legendrian isotopy, we need to add a cusp when we introduce a vertical tangency and add two cusps every time we introduce a crossing that is not allowed in the front projection.
+From the proof, it is clear that we need finitely many cusps to convert each (smooth) isotopy to Legendrian isotopy. \end{remark}

-\begin{remark} Note that the two front projections that are connected by a global rotation of knot diagrams can be seen as a composition of planar rotation near crossings and translations of the diagram as illustrated in Figure \ref{fig:costglob1} and Figure \ref{fig:costglob2}.
+\begin{remark} Note that two front projections that are connected by a global rotation of knot diagrams can be seen as a composition of planar rotations near crossings and translations of the diagram as illustrated in Figure \ref{fig:costglob1} and Figure \ref{fig:costglob2}.

 \end{remark}